 Title XXXVI 608.415 of the Florida state statutes requires a limited liability company to appoint their Florida registered agent on the Articles of Organization.
 There is a $25 fee, which should be included with the filing fee above.
 An agent must maintain a physical street location within the state to accept certified business mail and service of process.

 If you hire us, you will have instant access to pre-signed Articles in your online account.
 These forms are ready to print.
 You just fill in your portion and mail them in.

-Standard processing time to form a Florida LLC online is two days.
-Mailed submissions can take up to a week.
+The current processing time to form a Florida LLC is 11 business days.

 Write an Operating Agreement

 An operating agreement is like a blueprint for the structure and operation of your LLC.
 It explains who owns what, the breakdown of profits and losses, the management structure, and other administrative issues (such as how new members can be added to the company).
 While an operating agreement is not legally required, and it is not filed with any government agency, it is a good idea to write one nonetheless.